Zapharaos/gandhi-discord-bot/README.md

 - camera on/off actions

 It provides the following statistics (same field for the ranks):
+- time spent connected
 - time spent muted
 - time spent deafened
 - time spent screen sharing
 - time spent with camera on
-- a yearly calendar heatmap for each time statistic mentioned above
+- a yearly calendar heatmap for each time statistic mentioned above (per user or per guild)
 - daily streaks (how many days in a row the user has been active)
 - total joins (how many times the user has joined a voice channel)
 - total time spent in voice channels